 27th November – 23rd December 2017

 Sun 11 am-8.30 pm

 Rothenburg ob der Tauber Christmas Market

-Rothenburg ob der Tauber is a medieval German town, which remained almost untouched over the centuries, thanks to the city council’s sustained efforts.
-The Christmas Market here is one of the most romantic Christmas Markets in Germany and it is also called “Reiterlesmarkt,” after Reiterle, a mystical rider who carried the souls of the dead people at winter time.
-Over the centuries, that fearful rider turned into a gentle old man who brings presents and joy when Christmas is coming.
+Rothenburg ob der Tauber is a medieval German town that remained almost untouched over the centuries, thanks to the city council’s sustained efforts.
+The Christmas Market here is one of the most romantic Christmas Markets in Germany, and it is also called “Reiterlesmarkt,” after Reiterle, a mystical rider who carried the souls of dead people in the wintertime.
+Over the centuries, that fearful rider turned into a gentle old man who brings presents and joy when Christmas comes.

-In this period, in Rothenburg there are a lot of Christmas-related activities to choose from: outdoor concerts, puppet shows, guided torchlight walks outside the city walls, organ concerts in city’s churches.
+In this period, in Rothenburg, there were a lot of Christmas-related activities to choose from: outdoor concerts, puppet shows, guided torchlight walks outside the city walls and organ concerts in the city’s churches.

 Rothenburg is also home to the German Christmas Museum so that you can enjoy Christmas all year long.

 Attend the festive ceremony when “Rothenburger Reiterle” officially opens the Christmas Market;